Helping kids with medical procedures and hospital stays

 The medical staff will talk to you about your role during the procedure.
 You should try to stay with your child.
 If your child is having a general anaesthetic, it's helpful to be there when they wake up.
 If you can't be with your child, ask someone who your child knows well to be with them instead.

-It is important for you to stay calm yourself.
-If you are anxious, your child may be too.
+It is important for you to try to stay calm yourself.
+If you are anxious, your child may notice this and become worried too.
+Prepare ways to keep yourself calm and as relaxed as possible on the day of the procedure.

 Pain relief and distraction techniques

-- Emla: a cream that numbs the skin.
-It is put on 45 minutes before the procedure.
+- Local anaesthetic cream to numb the skin.
+It is put on up to 45 minutes before the procedure.

 - Sucrose: a sugar and water drink given to infants under 18 months to relieve distress.

-- Paracetamol or ibuprofen: medicines that can reduce pain in the case of, for example, a broken bone, changing dressings, a drain that needs to be inserted or removed, lumbar puncture, stitches or an injection.
+- Paracetamol or ibuprofen: medicines that can reduce pain for things like attending to a broken bone, changing dressings, inserting or removing a drain, lumbar puncture, stitches or an injection.

 - Sedation: medicine to make children feel sleepy and relaxed.
 The medicine may be taken as a drink, breathed in or injected into a muscle or vein.

 Another proven way to reduce pain and anxiety in children during medical procedures is distraction.
-You help your child to focus on something other than the procedure.
+Here, you can help your child to focus on something other than the procedure.
 Some useful techniques include:

 - blowing bubbles